brentoboy/git-tutorial/README.md

 	git commit -m 'changes to satisfy DEV-123' git push

-The reason I included 'DEV-123' in the commit message is that many ticket systems will autmatically tie commits to tickets, if you include the ticket id in the message.
+The reason I included 'DEV-123' in the commit message is that many ticket systems will automatically tie commits to tickets, if you include the ticket id in the message.

 A peer can now review my branch on another computer ...